 Hopefully, you now have a better understanding of what a suffix is in medical terminology and how it can affect patient care.
 Just by changing this word ending, it changes the meaning of the word.
 We discussed many of the common suffixes used in medical terminology and their rules associated with one and two word roots and vowels and consonants.

-Now that you have reviewed the information on suffixes, why not take the Medical Terminology Challenge?
+Now that you have reviewed the information on suffixes, why not take the related Medical Terminology Challenge?
+You only need to sign in if you are already a member.
+Or you may wish to subscribe to gain access to this challenge and many others.
+They are FREE!

 It’s only one multiple-choice question, so it will only take a few minutes.
-Then compare your answer to the answer and rationale provided.
+Once you have completed it, compare your answer to the answer and rationale provided.